-Among all the Christian doctrines, the nature of the Holy Spirit is among the most difficult to understand—and thus the one that is most easily manipulated and misconstrued.
-David Maas continues his exposure of historical and contemporary attempts to explain the Holy Spirit as something other than what the Bible reveals.
+Among all the Christian doctrines, the nature of the Holy Spirit is among the most difficult to understand, and one that is commonly misconstrued.

 If fleshly things become more important, we are on a trajectory toward death.
 We must exercise control, drawing on the power of God's Spirit.

 Most of Christianity believes in the Trinity, but a slim minority holds to a much older belief, one that hearkens back to the earliest Christians.

 The Father and the Son are two separate personalities, with the Father having pre-eminence.
 The Bible contains no evidence of a third person in the God family.